eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 ## Decision

-All objects in EDC, which can be persisted in a database, should have a `createdTimestamp` timestamp, all objects that are
+All objects in EDC, which can be persisted in a database, should have a `createdAt` timestamp, all objects that are
 _mutable_ should also have a `lastUpdateTimestamp` timestamp.
 In this document they will be referred to as "business objects"